-We believe the 10 steps mentioned below are a good start for any business owner on how to set-up a payroll system for their small businesses –
+We believe the 10 steps mentioned below are a good start for any business owner on how to set up a payroll system for their small businesses –

 - Employer Identification Number (EIN) – Get this first – Even before bringing their first employee on board, the small business employer should approach the IRS to get their unique employment identification number (EIN).
 Also, referred to as Employment Tax ID (Form SS-4).
 EIN is in many ways including reporting of taxes and other IRS documents, reporting about the employee to the state agencies.
 Business owners can apply for EIN online or by directly approaching IRS.

-- State IDs or Local IDs? – Be sure what you want – As a small business owner you should know this, as many state (local) governments will need this ID for processing your taxes.
+- State IDs or Local IDs? – Be sure what you want – As a small business owner you should know this, as many states (local) governments will need this ID for processing your taxes.

-- Employee v/s Independent Contractor – Be very clear – From filing taxes point of view there is a huge difference between a company employee and independent contractor.
+- Employee v/s Independent Contractor – Be very clear – From a filing taxes point of view there is a huge difference between a company employee and an independent contractor.
 Though not very clear in definition it is highly recommended to get this clarity from IRS itself as it affects how you file your taxes etc.

-- Employee Paperwork – Make sure this happens on time – For All employees who are newly recruited it is mandatory that they fill Federal Tax Withholding Form W-4 and return it their respective small business employers.
+- Employee Paperwork – Make sure this happens on time – For All employees who are newly recruited it is mandatory that they fill Federal Tax Withholding Form W-4 and return it to their respective small business employers.
 The employer can use this to withhold actual income tax from their salaries.

-- Payroll Schedule – What is best for you – Sometimes governed by state laws, determining payroll schedule whether monthly or bimonthly is also a building block in setting up of your small business payroll system.
-As per the directives from IRS the employer has to withhold the income tax even if the employee leaves before the time period.
+- Payroll Schedule – What is best for you – Sometimes governed by state laws, determining payroll schedule whether monthly or bimonthly is also a building block in setting up your small business payroll system.
+As per the directives from IRS, the employer has to withhold the income tax even if the employee leaves before the time period.

-- It all comes down to this – Payroll Run – With everything in place it’s time to run your payroll software.
+- It all comes down to this – Payroll Run – With everything in place, it’s time to run your payroll software.
 Be sure you have all the regulatory and legal checks in place and your payroll software is configured accordingly as per state and federal laws.
 You may now enter the information manually or hand over the data to your accountant.

 - Maintain Records – Legally Speaking – Small Business Employers are expected to maintain certain documents regarding the employee for a specified time period.
-For instance Forms W-4 is to be maintained for all current employees and should be with the employer for three years after the employee left the organization.
+For instance Forms, W-4 is to be maintained for all current employees and should be with the employer for three years after the employee left the organization.